europanite/client_side_ai_training_environment/SECURITY.md

 ## Acknowledgements

-We deeply appreciate the efforts of security researchers and contributors who help us improve the security of `browser_based_ai_training`.
+We deeply appreciate the efforts of security researchers and contributors who help us improve the security of `client_side_ai_training`.